-Getting rid of live fleas is one thing but if they have left behind a batch of eggs then the cycle will simply repeat.
+Getting rid of live fleas is one thing, but if they have left behind a batch of eggs, the cycle will repeat.

 How To Spot A Flea Egg

-It is important to be vigilant in order to stay on top of any possible flea infestations and the first point of call is to ensure that the flea eggs are dealt with.
+It is important to be vigilant to stay on top of any possible flea infestations, and the first point of call is to ensure that the flea eggs are dealt with.

-But in order to do this, you must be able to recognize them.
-Let’s take a look at what you should be looking out for in the hunt for flea eggs.
+But to do this, you must be able to recognize them.
+Let’s look at what you should be looking out for in the hunt for flea eggs.

 - Flea eggs can be either transparent or have a white tinge to them.

-- The eggs usually measure less than half a millimetre and so are very small.
+- The eggs usually measure less than half a millimeter and so are very small.